NicChr/cheapr/README.md

 design principles.

-cheapr includes both an R API in the usual form of an R package, as well as a C++ API for writing C/C++ code.
+cheapr includes both an R API in the usual form of an R package, as well as a C/C++ API for writing C/C++ code.
 It can be used interchangeably with the R C API.
 C++17 or later is required to install and use cheapr.

 **Important note:** While cheapr makes heavy usage of C++ templates and variadic functions, it still internally uses the R C API only and throws